untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 )
 ```

-`.outOfCore` is part of the engine's internal streaming architecture and test surface.
-The runtime streaming system now enforces tile ownership for `StreamingComponent`, so manifest-driven tiled scenes are the supported public path for streamed geometry.
+`.outOfCore` is reserved for the engine's internal tile streaming pipeline.
+Passing it
+directly on a standalone entity is unsupported — `StreamingComponent` stubs created
+outside of a `TileComponent` hierarchy are not managed by `GeometryStreamingSystem`.
+Use `setEntityStreamScene(...)` instead when you need distance-based streaming.

 ## Progress Tracking